-Compared to DEET, Picaridin has been proven to provide equal protection against mosquitos and superior protection against ticks in similar concentrations without the same health concerns.
+Comparing DEET vs Picaridin, Picaridin 20% has been proven to provide equal protection against mosquitos and superior protection against ticks in similar concentrations without the same health concerns.
 Picaridin insect repellent is already the most popular repellent in Europe and Australia, and demand in the US is growing exponentially.

 Picaridin vs DEET

-When comparing Picaridin to a long-trusted repellent like DEET, the first thing people want to know is...will it work?
+When comparing Picaridin vs DEET, the first thing people want to know is...will Picaridin work?
 How effective is Picaridin at protecting me against mosquitos, ticks and other biting insects?

 Is Picaridin Safe?

 Yes, Picaridin is safe.
-It is approved by the Environmental Protection Agency (EPA) and recommended by the Centers for Disease Control (CDC) as a body-worn repellent for use by adults (including women who are pregnant or breastfeeding) and children aged 1-year and older.
-Unlike DEET, Picaridin is not a neurotoxin and is non-corrosive to clothing and materials including plastic, rubber, leather, latex, vinyl, rayon, elastic, spandex and auto paint.
+It is approved by the Environmental Protection Agency (EPA) and recommended by the Centers for Disease Control (CDC) as a body-worn repellent for use by adults and children aged 1-year and older.
+Young children should not apply repellents themselves and should always seek help from an adult.
+Unlike DEET, Picaridin is not a neurotoxin and is non-corrosive to clothing and materials including plastic, rubber, leather, latex, vinyl, rayon, elastic, spandex, and auto paint.

 Picaridin Is EPA Registered